ylluminarious/cixl/README.md

 ```

 ### Functions
-The ```func:```-macro may be used to define named functions.
-An integer may be specified instead of argument type, which is then substituted for the actual type on evaluation.
+The ```func:``` macro may be used to define named functions.
+An integer may be specified instead of argument type, which is then substituted for the actual type of that argument on evaluation.

 ```
 > func: foo() 42; foo